 There are 350 multiple-choice examination questions in total; these can be divided into 2 groups;

-- 200 questions in Component A (Scientific Basis for Dental Hygiene Practice, Provision of Clinical Dental Hygiene Services and Community Health/Research Principles).
+- 200 questions in Session One (Scientific Basis for Dental Hygiene Practice, Provision of Clinical Dental Hygiene Services and Community Health/Research Principles).

 Q: What types of questions will I see in the NBDHE?

-There are 4 main types of questions in the exam.
+There are three main types of questions in the exam.
 Each question has 3-5 possible choices, among which only one is considered correct or the best.

 Below are the types of questions you will find: